vielhuber/gists/gists/MySQL Importexport backuprestore dump mysqldump on command line #sql/readme.txt

 --ignore-table=dbname.tblname: set this if you want to exclude a certain table
 --single-transaction: set this, if you don't have full access to lock tables
 --routines: export procedures and functions (this is false by default)
---triggers: exportr triggers (this is true by default)
+--triggers: export triggers (this is true by default)
 --default-character-set: always choose "utf8mb4"

 // exclude data from specific table (but get schema)